-- annual presentations from the Deputy Vice-Chancellors, Pro Vice-Chancellor, Senior Vice President and Vice-President about their responsibilities and activities in their respective portfolios; and
+- annual presentations from the members of the senior executive about their responsibilities and activities in their respective portfolios; and

 - from time to time, and as determined by the Chancellor and Vice-Chancellor, Council will receive presentations relating to other key areas of activity in the University.

 Arrangements will be made for professional development of Council members and members of Council standing committees to equip members to discharge their duties and responsibilities under the University Act and the law generally.